 Mary wished God would give her a sign.
 It wasn’t that Joseph lacked faith—he was clearly a man of faith, just as she’d hoped.
 The problem was, his faith looked different from what she’d imagined.
 Her worry came from not knowing whether this was true faith or not.

 She also disliked how Joseph was always so mindful of her reactions.
-He called it consideration, but didn’t realize it sometimes came across as overly accommodating.
+He called it consideration, but didn’t realize it sometimes made him seem almost servile.
 If it were just with her, she might understand, but he did it with everyone, and she really disliked that.
 Why couldn’t he live with more confidence?

 The passage from Isaiah 11:6–9 quoted in this narrative is taken directly from the World English Bible (WEB) translation.